shelled snails text index | photo index

 Family Cerithiidae

 Where seen?
-This little creeper snail is sometimes found in groups, on rocky and sandy areas near the mid-water mark.
+Little creeper snails without obvious markings are sometimes found in groups, on rocky and sandy areas near the mid-water mark.
 Sometimes near the high-water mark near shady sea walls.
-Commonly seen on some of our Southern shores.
+Commonly seen on our Southern shores.

 Features: 1.5-2cm long.
 Shell conical with fine spirals of small bumps.
 Usually plain without patterns, in dark and dull tones.
 Operculum made out of a horn-like material, whorls not easily seen.